Maths tutor near me in Newcastle, NSW

 Show more

-Bhawna taught about 1 month ago
+Bhawna taught 3 months ago

 The tutor and student worked on understanding and converting percentages, fractions, and decimals.
 They practiced problems involving these conversions and discussed real-world applications of percentages.
 The student was assigned homework to continue practicing these concepts.